 - The Orange Revolution Betrayed (by Yulia Tymoshenko herself)

 You get the idea.
 Is this the same depressing fate that awaits Tunisia and Egypt?
 I’m not sure – all I know is that nothing has been won yet; rather, Egyptians are only able to start what will be a long and complicated process to bring about the vision of Egypt that inspired so many people to take to the streets these past couple weeks.
 My concern is that building a protest movement and building a just, representative democracy are two very different tasks, as illustrated by the evolution of the Sandinista National Liberation Front in Nicaragua.

-There are small, initial signs that Egypt might be different.
+There are small, initial signs that Egypt may be different.
 Just one day after Mubarak ceded power the youth activists returned to Tahrir Square, but this time to clean it up.

 Meanwhile, Mostafa and many other Egyptian Twitter users are linking to a list of 10 concrete, intelligent proposals by Hani Shukrallah to start building a democratic Egypt.

-There are also some major developments taking place in Cuba that have understandably received little attention in what has been a week heavy on international news.
-Earlier this week it was confirmed that Voces Cubanas and Desde Cuba – two major platforms of independent and opposition Cuban bloggers – were unblocked.
-Then, all last week Havana hosted the 14th annual International Computer Science Fair, which highlighted the partnership between Venezuela and Cuba that lead to this week’s inauguration of a 640GB-capacity, $70 million undersea cable that will provide Cuba with its first non-satellite connection to the internet.
+There are also development in Cuba that have received little attention in a week heavy on international news.
+Earlier this week, it was confirmed that Voces Cubanas and Desde Cuba – two major platforms of independent and opposition Cuban bloggers – were unblocked.
+Last week, Havana hosted the 14th annual International Computer Science Fair, which highlighted the partnership between Venezuela and Cuba that lead to this week’s inauguration of a 640GB-capacity, $70 million undersea cable that will provide Cuba with its first non-satellite connection to the internet.

-Commenting on the arrival of serious broadband to Cuba, Boz writes:
+Commenting on the arrival of broadband to Cuba, Boz writes: